 Is Verizon Down?

-You can also visit some third-party websites and see whether other Verizon users have reported some problems with their services.
+You can also visit some third-party websites, and see if other Verizon users have reported some problems with their services.

-If you verify that this is the reason for the yellow light then you need to be patient.
-It is very likely that the problem will be fixed very soon.
-When that happens, the yellow light will disappear on its own.
+If you verify that this is the reason for the yellow light, then you need to be patient.
+The problem will likely be fixed very soon.
+When that happens, the yellow light will magically disappear.
 There is really nothing else to do in this case.

 Well, some people will say that this is not really a solution, so we have decided to leave it out of the recommended quick fixes.

-However, if you have tried everything we have mentioned above, and you still see the Verizon Fios Home Router G3100 yellow light then you should contact Verizon support.
+However, if you have already tried every fix mentioned above, and you still see the Verizon Fios Home Router G3100 yellow light, then you should contact Verizon support.

-The support team has the possibility to check your line and connection and see what might be causing the problem.
-They can assist you in fixing the problem, or if they see that the remote assistance doesn’t help, a tech guy can come and fix it.
-We think that this should be on the list of solutions because it leads to the final goal – having a fully functional high-speed internet connection.
+The support team can check your line and connection remotely.
+They can see some things that you can’t.
+They can assist you in fixing the problem and suggest alternative solutions.
+Or, if they see that the remote assistance doesn’t help, a tech guy can come and fix it.

 Hey, I’m David.
 I’ve been working as a wireless network engineer and a network administrator for 15 years.
 During my studies, I also worked as an ISP field technician – that’s when I met Jeremy.